The Cliff House Hotel

 Lunch was a leisurely affair.
 I started with the wild Irish mushroom casserole, liberally seasoned with mature cheddar over a buttery rich brioche.
 It was fresh, crunchy and savory in each bite.

-I opted for the Comeragh lamb for my main, as lamb seems to be a local delight and the lamb shoulder was rich and flavorful, slowly cooked in a romanesco sauce and lamb jus.
+I opted for the Comeragh lamb for my main, as lamb seems to be a local specialty.
+The lamb shoulder was rich and flavorful, slowly cooked in a romanesco sauce and lamb jus.
 Rosemary potatoes and red wine washed it all down!

 Hands down, the best part of eating at the Cliff House was dessert.

-Looking back on the trip, I remain very impressed with Irish cuisine and I especially miss all the amazing rich desserts they have!Read more: A List of the Best Irish Restaurants We Ate at!
+Looking back on the trip, I remain very impressed with Irish cuisine and I especially miss all the amazing rich desserts they have!Read more: Where to Eat in Ireland

 These are the 3 desserts we shared at the Cliff House (in case you’re headed in that direction)